Fact Sheets - Invasive Species

 The elm seed bug (ESB) was first discovered in the U.S. in Idaho in 2012.
 In Utah, ESB is now a nuisance pest as it enters homes and buildings in great numbers, similar to the boxelder bug's behavior.
 ESB is now widely distributed along the Wasatch Front and within Cache County as well as other counties in Utah.

-The emerald ash borer (EAB) is a highly-destructive invasive pest that has caused extensive damage to ash trees where it has become established in North America.
-Although it has not been detected in Utah, EAB is now established most closely in Colorado where it is causing extensive damage to ash trees.
-EAB initially infests tree crowns, and emerging adults leave behind distinctive D-shaped exit holes on the tree trunk.
-EAB larvae create serpentine shaped, excrement-filled channels that appear on peeled bark.
+The invasive and highly destructive emerald ash borer (EAB) has caused extensive damage to ash trees where it has established in North America.
+EAB is now established most closely in Colorado where it is causing extensive damage to ash trees.
+EAB initially infests tree crowns, and emerging adults leave distinctive D-shaped exit holes on the tree trunk.
+Larvae create twisting excrement-filled channels visible on peeled bark.
+EAB has not been detected in UT.

 The European cherry fruit fly (ECFF) is a new invasive pest from Europe that infests cherry fruit.
 It was first detected in North America in Ontario (2016).
 Larvae are the damaging life stage as they feed within fruits, causing them to rot and fall off the tree.
 In Europe, heavy infestations have resulted in 100% fruit loss.
 Spread occurs primarily through movement of infested fruit.